 - Thaw and thoroughly dry the shrimp with a paper towel.

-- Rub creole seasoning all over the shrimp and set aside.
+- Rub creole spices all over the shrimp and reserve.

 How to Turn on Saute Mode